“You’re beautiful just the way you are.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The first rule of thumb is to have an open discussion about makeup as soon as your child expresses interest,” says Cleveland Clinic Children’s pediatrician Eva Kubiczek-Love, MD.
+“The first rule of thumb is to have an open discussion about makeup as soon as your child expresses interest,” says pediatrician Eva Kubiczek-Love, MD.
 “As with any new activity as your kids grow, parents need to establish expectations, set limits and understand the psychological and health impact of these permissions on them.”

 While there’s no right or wrong age, the proper way for your kids to wear makeup depends on your family’s perspective and the accepted practice in your child’s community.
 And making sure you’re okay with these norms ahead of time can help in your decision making.
-If children are involved in dance or cheer competitions, for example, makeup may be more prevalent in her social circles.
+If children are involved in dance or cheer competitions for example, makeup may be more prevalent in their social circles.

-“It’s important to teach kids that makeup is meant to enhance their appearance, not change or overpower it,” says Dr. Kubiczek-Love.
+“The most important things is to teach kids that makeup is meant to enhance their appearance, not change or overpower it,” Dr. Kubiczek-Love says.